Indirect Inference With(Out) Constraints: Indirect Inference With(Out) Constraints

 \subsubsection{A First Solution: the CFS Strategy}

 The {Wald-based I-I strategy of CFS}, {which uses constrained auxiliary parameter estimates,} can be reinterpreted as a minimum distance I-I approach {based on a vector of unconstrained auxiliary parameter estimates}.
-To {see this, first define the Wald-based estimator of CFS as}
+To see this, first define